MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 # Tutorial: getting started with Logz.io for Java projects running on Azure

-This tutorial shows you how to configure a classical Java application using either Log4J or Logback to send logs to the [Logz.io](https://logz.io/) service for ingestion and analysis.
+This tutorial shows you how to configure a classical Java application to send logs to the [Logz.io](https://logz.io/) service for ingestion and analysis.
 Logz.io provides a full monitoring solution based on Elasticsearch, Logstash, Kibana, and Grafana.

-This tutorial uses Log4J and Logback, the two most widely used Java logging libraries, so it should work for most Java applications running on Azure.
-If you are already using the Elastic stack to monitor your Java application, this tutorial shows you how to reconfigure to target the Logz.io endpoint.
+The tutorial assumes you're using Log4J or Logback.
+These libraries are the two most widely used for logging in Java, so the tutorial should work for most applications running on Azure.
+If you're already using the Elastic stack to monitor your Java application, this tutorial shows you how to reconfigure to target the Logz.io endpoint.

 In this tutorial, you'll learn how to: